-The focus of this workstream is on 4 integrated strands of work; Infant Mental Health (IMH), the Psychology of Parenting Project (PoPP), Connecting with Parent's Motivations (CWPM) and the Early Intervention Framework for Children and Young People's Mental Health and Wellbeing (The Early Intervention Framework).
+The focus of this workstream is on 4 integrated strands of work; Infant Mental Health (IMH), the Psychology of Parenting Programme (PoPP), Connecting with Parent's Motivations (CWPM) and the Early Intervention Framework for Children and Young People's Mental Health and Wellbeing (The Early Intervention Framework).
 Together, these programmes of work support the social, emotional and behavioural development of infants, children, young people and their families, both for those children and families where there are early concerns, as well as at a more universal level.
 All of these offers are underpinned by the latest research and practice within the field of Implementation Science, to ensure that this work maximises reach and impact, in a sustainable way.
-Outcome date is collected from families completing a PoPP supported group.
-By August 2022 almost 6,400 parents have enrolled in a group.
-Strengths and Difficulties Questionnaires (SDQ) are completed pre and post group and outcome data is available for over 3,400 children.
-This data shows that 60% of children starting in the high-risk range of the SDQ had showed substantial improvements and have moved outs of this range by the end of the group.
+Outcome data is collected from families completing a PoPP supported group.
+As of September 2023 almost 7,500 parents have enrolled in a group.
+Strengths and Difficulties Questionnaires (SDQ) are completed pre and post group and outcome data are available for 4,000 children.
+This data shows that 58% of children starting in the high-risk range of the SDQ had showed substantial improvements and have moved outs of this range by the end of the group.